HassiumTeam/Hassium/docs/Introduction.md

 Hello, World! to the screen.
 Also note the double-quotes around Hello, World!, this is because the message we are writing is a string, or series of characters.
 Strings are surrounded by double quotes in Hassium, NOT single ' ' quotes.
 Now after the function call there is a semicolon ;.
 Semicolons indicate the end of the line/statement that we are running, and should not be forgotten.
+Also you may notice the line exit(0) at the end.
+Exit is the function call that ends the program.
+Although without the line the program should terminate peacefully it is still a good idea to call it to make sure that the exit code is 0 (EXIT_SUCCESS).

 ## Part 3: Variables